hunter-teacher-cert/fall-2022-ethics-work-DrydenArt/week09_seating/algorithm.md

-Team members:  Jing Xue, Patti Elfers, Elizabeth Rechtin
+Team members:  Jing Xue, Patti Elfers, Jenna Lin, Elizabeth Rechtin

 ## Our thoughts from Room 5 as copied from Slack:
 Room 5